d-morrison/IntroStatActivities/03-RG-categorical-quantitative-data.Rmd

 #### Functions {-}

-State what these introductory functions do in `R`:
+State what these introductory functions do in R:

 `glimpse(data_set_name)`